 Virtual Accounting & Tax will compile financial statements from client information in accordance with professional standards.
 No opinion is expressed in a compilation about the underlying financial information.

-An agreed-upon procedures report is one in which a CPA is engaged by a client to issue a report of findings based on specific procedures performed on certain transactions or financial areas.
+Agreed-upon procedures is when a CPA is engaged by a client to issue a report of findings based on specific procedures performed on certain transactions or financial areas.
 You, as the client, engage us to perform very specific procedures which you have outlined and developed.
 These may be needed to assist the client in evaluating these certain transactions or financial areas as a result of a need or concerns, or as stipulated by outside parties.

 An agreed-upon procedure is a standard a company or client outlines when it hires an external party to perform an audit on a specific test or business process.
 The procedures, which are called audit standards, are designed and agreed upon by the entity conducting the audit, as well as any appropriate third parties.